-Last time we’ve created Docker container with Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib.
-Suddenly, I understood, that I’ve missed OpenCV for Docker image and video manipulations.
-Well, I spent whole day preparing new image build.
-And in this article I’ll show you how to do it much faster using Anaconda official Docker Image.
+Last time we created a Docker container with Jupiter, Keras, Tensorflow, Pandas, Sklearn, and Matplotlib.
+Suddenly, I understood that I missed OpenCV for Docker image and video manipulations.
+Well, I spent the whole day preparing a new image build.
+And in this article, I’ll show you how to create Docker containers much faster using Anaconda’s official Docker Image.

 There’re two ways to do that.

-As you can see, we’re installing just only libgtk2.0 for OpenCV support and all the other components like Terraform, Pandas, Scikit-learn, Matplotlib, Keras and others using conda package manager.
+As you can see, the command describes that we’re installing only libgtk2.0 for OpenCV support and all the other components like Terraform, Pandas, Scikit-learn, Matplotlib, Keras, and others using Conda package manager.

-As soon as you’ve launched Jupyter, some packages may be missing for you and it’s OK.
-Feel free to to run the following command in a cell of your Jupyter notebook to install all the tools:
+As soon as you’ve launched Jupyter, some packages may be missing for you, and it’s OK.
+Feel free to run the following command in a cell of your Jupyter notebook to install all the tools:

 !pip install requests